Canada Crypto Tax Guide 2026: CRA Rules, ACB Method, and Capital Gains Inclusion

 CRA Classification: Commodity, Not Currency

 Unlike some jurisdictions that classify crypto as property or a financial asset, the CRA explicitly categorizes cryptocurrency as a commodity.
-This classification has been consistent since the CRA's first guidance on digital currencies in 2013 and was reinforced in its 2024 updated guidance.
+This classification has been consistent since the CRA's first guidance on digital currencies in 2013.[1]

 The commodity classification means crypto transactions are treated as barter transactions under the Income Tax Act.
 When you exchange one commodity for another (or for fiat currency), you must determine the fair market value of what you received at the time of the transaction.
 This fair market value, minus your cost basis, produces a gain or loss.